-The Zendesk messaging release does not apply any code changes to the Chat Conversations API.
+Migration to messaging does not apply any code changes to the Chat Conversations API.
 When you enable messaging, most CCAPIs will continue to work as expected.
 CCAPI-based chatbots, however, may be impacted, depending on your messaging configuration.

 Understanding the impact on CCAPI-based bots

-Because Answer Bot is a central part of the Zendesk messaging package, CCAPI-based chatbots are impacted when messaging is enabled on a brand.
+Because Answer Bot is a central part of messaging functionality, CCAPI-based chatbots are impacted when messaging is enabled on a brand.
 By default, Answer Bot prevents the CCAPI bot from being invoked.

 If you want to continue using a chatbot on a brand with messaging enabled, you have a number of options: